wotengs/RentPredictor/README.md

 ## Dataset

-The dataset used in this project is the Nairobi Office Price Simulated dataset.
-You can find a screenshot of the dataset in the "screenshots" folder, named "dataset_screenshot.png."
+The dataset used in this project is the csv file Nairobi Office Price Simulated dataset.
+You can find it in the project folder or the screenshot of it is below you can check it out

 ## ML Model Details